mdn/content/files/en-us/mdn/contribute/howto/write_an_api_reference/index.md

 #### Event pages

-Events are documented as sub pages of their target interfaces, using the slug _eventname_\_event with the title set to `Interface eventName event`.
-The event handler `onEventName` is represented on the `eventName_event` page.
+Document events as sub pages of their target interfaces and use the slug _eventname_\_event with the title set to `Interface: eventName event`.

 Don't create pages for `on` event handler properties.
 Mention both ways to access the event on the `eventName_event` page.

 Example: